Call our help center at 216.738.2067

-More than 400 local organizations donate food to the Food Bank each year, including manufacturers, grocery store chains and other organizations.
+More than 450 local organizations donate food to the Food Bank each year, including manufacturers, grocery store chains and other local organizations.

 The Greater Cleveland Food Bank also receives donations from food wholesalers, distributors, Feeding America, local food drives such as Harvest for Hunger, restaurants, caterers and other sources, such as the United States Department of Agriculture and the Ohio Food Purchase Program.

-In 2017, the Greater Cleveland Food Bank distributed food and essential non-food products to more than 940 hunger relief programs in six counties.
+In 2020, the Greater Cleveland Food Bank distributed food and essential non-food products to more than 1,000 hunger relief programs in six-county service area that includes Cuyahoga, Lake, Geauga, Ashtabula, Richland and Ashland counties.